 Our osteopaths are registered with the Department of Veteran Affairs, and are able to treat DVA patients who have a referral from their GP.
 Veteran Affairs payments are billed directly to the DVA.

-We are also able to treat Work cover patients, again a referral from your GP is required and confirmation from work cover to recognise the claim.
+We are able to treat Work cover patients, a referral from your GP is required and confirmation from work cover to recognise the claim.
 Patients are required to pay for their treatments and submit their claim to Work cover themselves.
 Please note that in most cases there is a gap amount between our fees and work cover, which is met by the patient.

 Motor Vehicle Accidents